floss1138/dbDotCad/README.md

 7. Write status and log files

 ### NAMING CONVENTION FOR DRAWINGS
+It is best practice is to create naming and numbering systems which follow a logical hierarchy.
 Based on some real world naming, ddc will adopt the following document naming convention for the CAD drawings.

 The Title will contain will contain a unique document reference:

 N-N-N

-N = Numeric, one or more numbers, no spaces.
-N must contain at least one number and separated by hyphens.
+Where N is Numeric, one or more numbers, no spaces.
+N must contain at least one number and each number is separated by hyphens.

 The File name will contain the Document Title with an alphabetical revision identifier and a friendly name:

 N-N-N-A_friendlyname.dwg

-A = Upper case alpha, one or more letters, no spaces.
-Must contain at least one alphabetical character.
+Where A is an upper case alpha, one or more letters, no spaces.
+This must contain at least one alphabetical character.
 The hyphens and underscore must be present and are used as part of a file/title name integrity check.

-NUMERIC_AREA_CODE-
-NUMERIC_DOCUMENT_TYPE_GENERAL-
-NUMERIC_DOCUMENT_TYPE_SPECIFIC-
+NUMERIC_AREA_CODE**-**
+NUMERIC_DOCUMENT_TYPE_GENERAL**-**
+NUMERIC_DOCUMENT_TYPE_SPECIFIC**-**
 ALPHABETICAL_REVISION_IDENTIFIER

 This will be checked with the regex ^[0-9]+-[0-9]+-[0-9]+-[A-Z]+_.*
 The configuration file will allow 3 different regex matches to be used in cases where multiple naming conventions may exist.

-This Title information and  a descriptive name which may contain spaces.
+The Title is included as the beginning of the file name which may also include a descriptive name which may contain spaces.
 The descriptive part of the name will not be used by the database for identification.
+This is only for by humans who sometimes use white space in file names.
-Link the Alphabetical part to the name via a mandatory underscore.
+It is mandatroy to link the Alphabetical revision part to the name via an underscore to the description.

 N-N-N-A_Descriptive name spaces allowed.extension